 Convenience from the Cloud

-Using an advanced system like Sensaphone's Sentinel, greenhouse managers can monitor temperatures, and a range of other conditions across the entire operation, right from their smartphone or tablet.
-User-friendly cloud functionality lets you change settings, disable alarms and readjust temperature limits right from an iPhone or Android app or from a designated website.
+Using an advanced system like Sensaphone's Sentinel, greenhouse managers can monitor temperatures and a range of other conditions across the entire operation, right from their smartphone or tablet.
+User-friendly cloud functionality lets you change settings, disable alarms and readjust temperature limits using an iPhone or Android app or a designated website.
 If access to an ethernet connection is a hassle, you can install the cellular version.

 Cloud-based remote monitoring systems also make it easy to calibrate temperature sensors.
 With auto dialers, you have to retrieve the temperature reading from the base unit, then run out to the greenhouse to make sure that the real temperature matches what the device is registering.
 If the numbers don’t match up, you have to repeat the process.
 With the app, you can calibrate the temperature right in the greenhouse and even from home.

 In remote greenhouse temperature monitoring, sensor placement is very important.
 Make sure to situate them throughout each greenhouse to ensure full coverage.
 For the most thorough picture of the temperature inside a greenhouse, place sensors in both these locations:

 - In the center of the room out of direct sunlight

 - Next to the thermostat controlling the room temperature

 Although temperature fluctuations aren't the only conditions that can affect plants, they are a concern no matter the time of day or season.